Behavioral Intelligence for MLB

 Validated against results.

-Full research paper with component definitions, validation statistics, bullpen separation methodology, composite weight history, limitations, and live pick record.
+Full research paper with component definitions, behavioral validity audit, bullpen separation methodology, behavioral edge framework, CLV validation methodology, limitations, and live pick record.

 ↓ Download Methodology PDF